CCSU-Robotics-Research/Drone-Inspection-Ground-Station/gimbal_teleoperation/README.md

 * What the code files are and what they do
 * Anything to install or setup
 * How to run the teleoperation (NOTE: The other unity repo will be required for this.)

+For now, to setup the project just run `pip install -e .` inside a Python virtual environment.